afnansyed/Cue-Cetera/ModelControl/training/README.md

 ### Training
 In our Beta Model, we used the pre-trained VGG16 architecture as our base model with ImageNet weights to perform transfer learning on the datasets.

-We set all VGG16 layers to be trainable so that the weights could be updated and re-fined to our data.
-We also added custom layers on top of the VGG16 layers that were specific for our classification task.
+We set all VGG16 layers to be trainable so that the weights could be updated and refined to our data.
+We also added custom layers on top of the VGG16 layers that were specific to our classification task.
 Here is a summary of the model, along with its layers:

 ![model_summary2](https://github.com/AmaniN16/Cue-Cetera/blob/main/ModelControl/training/readme_imgs/model_summary_beta.PNG)

 Some of the custom layers we added on top of the VGG16 layers include
 - `Flatten`: To flatten the output of the VGG16 layers into a 1D vector
 - `Dense(128, activation='relu')`: To create a fully connected layer with 128 neurons and relu activation to mitigate the vanishing gradient problem and increase efficiency
-- `BatchNormalization()`: To help stabalize training and prevent overfitting
+- `BatchNormalization()`: To help stabilize training and prevent overfitting
-- `Dropout(0.6)`: To prevent overfitting and help model learn different representation of the data
+- `Dropout(0.6)`: To prevent overfitting and help the model learn different representations of the data
 - `Dense(6, activation='softmax')`: Output layer with 6 neurons, each representing different emotions, with a softmax activation function since it is a multi-class classification task.

 ### Training/Validation performance
-When compiling the model, we used Adam as the optimizer and sparse categorical crossentropy as the loss function since its a multi-class classification task.
+When compiling the model, we used Adam as the optimizer and sparse categorical cross-entropy as the loss function since its a multi-class classification task.

 We also implemented a learning rate scheduler to dynamically adjust the learning rate of the optimizer whenever it starts to plateau.
 It monitors the validation loss and reduces the learning rate by a factor of 0.5 whenever the validation loss has no progression for 3 epochs.
 This significantly helped with optimizing the learning rate hyper-tuning process.